fiifa/fiifa/README.md

 • 🐼 I love pandas!

-• 😞 Not a programmer.
+• 😬 Not a developer.

 • 🇨🇿 I live in the Czech Republic.